SRS Family Foundation Inc

 Overview

-The SRS Family Foundation Inc was established in late 2014 with the launch of the Banyan College Scholarship program.
-The foundation has experienced significant growth, expanding from approximately $1.3 million in assets in 2020 to $42.3 million by 2024.
-Led by President Sheila L. Sarma and Vice President Karthik R. Sarma, the foundation focuses on empowering disadvantaged youth through holistic well-being programs.
+The SRS Family Foundation Inc was established in late 2014 with the launch of the Banyan College Scholarship programme.
+The foundation has experienced significant growth, expanding to $67.96 million in assets.
+Led by President Sheila L. Sarma and Vice President Karthik R. Sarma, the foundation focuses on empowering disadvantaged youth through holistic well-being programmes.
 The foundation maintains a special focus on uplifting youth of South Asian origin and those living in India, while also supporting youth development broadly in New York City and globally.
 In 2023, the foundation distributed 38 grants totaling over $1.1 million across various cities in the United States and internationally.
 The foundation operates with minimal administrative overhead, distributing nearly all expenses as charitable disbursements.

 Funding Priorities